Lithograph by Marina Battaglia depicting research on mothers and children

 Marina Battaglia lithograph depicting mother and child studies.
 In good condition.

 Prestigious antique furniture and accessories can be an excellent idea for decorating our interiors.
-Currently, there is a growing number of enthusiasts of high-quality vintage items that possess a specific character and soul.
-This is a nod to history, creation, and the design of classic and timeless furniture.
+There is currently a growing number of enthusiasts of high-quality vintage items that possess a specific character and soul.
+This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its distinctive features.

-Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
-Interesting and noteworthy are antique products in Rococo and Louis XV styles.
-Next is Baroque, whose name derives from the Portuguese 'barocco'—meaning an irregularly developed pearl.
-These were highly representative pieces designed to exude glamour and play a significant role in luxury.
-Unique materials were selectively used to further emphasize the grandeur of these items.
+Classical style furniture refers to Louis XVI, which also strongly references ancient architecture.
+Interesting and noteworthy are all antique products in Rococo style and Louis XV.
+Next is Baroque, a term derived from the Portuguese 'barocco'—which translates to irregularly developed pearl.
+These were highly representative pieces designed to radiate glamour and play a significant role in luxury.
+Unique, selectively used materials were employed to further emphasize the grandeur of these items.

-Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical period.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
-Renaissance furniture was quite heavy and solid, often using brown stains, cornices, sturdy bases, and bas-reliefs.
-These were quite distinctive products but also opened new possibilities, such as the construction of cupboards and broadly speaking, chest furniture.
-There was also an interest in mythology and ancient times, so supports and legs often took animal forms.
+Today, we can observe how much the Baroque style influenced modern classic furniture, which is designed with a strong resemblance to the historical era.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
+Renaissance furniture was quite heavy and massive, often using brown stains, cornices, sturdy bases, and bas-reliefs.
+These were quite distinctive products, but they also opened new possibilities, such as the construction of cabinets or broadly defined chest furniture.
+Additionally, mythology and ancient times inspired these designs, with supports and legs often taking animal forms.

-Lion paws, eagle heads—these are common features in Renaissance-style furniture.
-Currently, many global brands reproduce such furniture inspired by Italian and French creators.
+Lion paws, eagle heads—these are common features in Renaissance style.
+Currently, many global brands reproduce furniture made in this style, inspired by Italian and French artisans.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
-It is important to remember that furniture production was perceived differently in each country, so each style had its unique character.
+It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
 This is especially important when searching for an elegant antique that suits your interior.

 Attributes / Details